OpenEvalProject/evals/manuscripts/elife-63417/v2/manuscript.md

 Taken together, these results support a role for TgTRPPL-2 in Ca2+ influx at the PM.
 In addition, TgTRPPL-2 is modulated by cytosolic Ca2+ and is responsible for constitutive PM Ca2+ influx.

-## TgTRPPL-2 is a cation-conducting channel
+### TgTRPPL-2 is a cation-conducting channel

 With the aim of establishing whether TgTRPPL-2 functions as a channel and whether it is able to conduct Ca2+, we cloned the cDNA of the TgTRPPL-2 gene into a mammalian expression vector (pCDNA3.1) for expression in human embryonic kidney 293 cells (HEK-3KO) (Alzayady et al., 2016).
 These HEK cell line is genetically modified and the three isoforms of the inositol 1,4,5-trisphosphate receptor (IP3R) are deleted to reduce background Ca2+ currents (Alzayady et al., 2016).
 TgTRPPL-2 was mostly expressed at the ER of HEK cells as assessed by co-localization with a red fluorescent protein (mCherry) targeted to the ER and compared with the human homolog polycystin 2 (PC2) (Figure 4A).
 Because of this, we isolated nuclei (Figure 4B) for patch clamp experiments of the nuclear ER and further characterization of the permeability properties of TgTRPPL-2 using a modified outside-out single-channel patch clamp configuration called cytosolic-side out (Mak et al., 2013b; Figure 4B, C).

 ![Figure 4.](https://cdn.elifesciences.org/articles/63417/elife-63417-fig4-v2.jpg)

 **Figure 4.:** (A) Images of HEK-3KO cells expressing an endoplasmic reticulum (ER)-marker, polycystin 2 (PC2), or TgTRPPL-2 with the genetic calcium indicator gCaMPer.
 (B) Schematic representation of nuclear-patch clamp in the outside (cytosolic-side) out configuration.
 Ionic composition and concentration for bath and pipette solutions are shown.
 (C) Patched nuclear-extract expressing ER-marker, PC2, and TgTRPPL-2 with the genetic calcium indicator gCaMPer.
 (D) Representative tracing from control, TgTRPPL-2 or PC2-expressing cells showing the currents recorded in the presence of 1.8 mM luminal Ca2+ in a symmetrical potassium chloride solution.
 Tracings represent approximately 2 s.
 (E) Current-voltage relationship comparing single-channel current amplitude of control, PC2, and TgTRPPL-2-expressing cells from (D).
 Inset: calculated slope conductance for control, TgTRPPL-2, and PC2.
 (F) Current-voltage relationship comparing single-channel current amplitude of TgTRPPL-2-expressing cells at 1.8 and 10 mM [Ca2+] inside the pipette.
 Inset: calculated slope conductance for the conditions analyzed.
 (G) Representative traces of currents recorded from TgTRPPL-2-expressing cells using different concentration of [Ca2+] in the bath solution (Solution A vs. Solution C) (Supplementary file 4).
 Tracings represent approximately 2 s.
 (H) Current-voltage relationship comparing single-channel current amplitude of TgTRPPL-2-expressing cells at 0.1 and 10 μM [Ca2+] in the bath solution.
 Inset: calculated slope conductance for the different [Ca2+].
 (I) Open probability of control and TgTRPPL-2-expressing cells in the presence of different [Ca2+] in the bath solution in comparison to the control. *p<0.01, **p<0.001.
 Scale bars in A and C represent 10 µm.
-Figure 4—source data 1.

 In the presence of 1.8 mM Ca2+ inside the patch pipette and 100 nM Ca2+ in the bath solution (see scheme of Figure 4B), the membranes isolated from control cells, held at –80 mV, showed very little activity and the current remained at less than 1.5 pA (Figure 4D, control trace).
 Some channel activity was observed after artificially depolarizing membranes (–80 to +20 mV) presumably due to opening of potassium channels.
 In comparison, when analyzing membranes isolated from cells expressing TgTRPPL-2 a significant increase in the open probability and current size was observed (Figure 4D, TgTRPPL-2 blue trace).
 The current-voltage relationship was linear and significantly different from the one from control cells (Figure 4E, blue vs. black line).